+Avoid locations such as near windows where condensation and freezing defrost vapor can annoy a customer.
 Position the outdoor unit a minimum of 12" from any wall or surrounding shrubbery to ensure adequate airflow.

-Outdoor unit location must be far enough away from any structure to prevent excess roof runoff water from pouring directly on the unit.
+Outdoor unit location must be far enough away from any structure to prevent excess roof runoff water or icicles from falling directly on the unit.